Withdrawal from the European Union: United Kingdom

 The UK formally left the EU on 31 January 2020, following on a public vote held in June 2016.
 However, the country benefited from a transition period to give time to negotiate a trade deal between the UK and the EU.

 The British government led by David Cameron held a referendum on the issue in 2016; the electorate decided by a 3.8% majority to favour leaving the European Union.
 On 29 March 2017, arising from a decision by the Parliament of the United Kingdom, Prime Minister Theresa May invoked Article 50 in a letter to the president of the European Council, Donald Tusk.
 The UK ceased to be an EU member state as from 00:00, 1 February 2020 Central European Time (UTC+1) (23:00, 31 January 2020 Western European Time (GMT, UTC+0).
 Following the UK Parliament's decisions not to ratify the Brexit withdrawal agreement negotiated between the European Council and the UK government, several extensions of the deadline were agreed.

 Following a decisive election victory for Prime Minister Boris Johnson and the Conservative Party in December 2019, the UK Parliament ratified the European Union (Withdrawal Agreement) Act 2020, approving the terms of withdrawal as formally agreed between the UK government and the EU Commission.
 After the European Parliament ratified the agreement on 29 January, the United Kingdom withdrew from the European Union at 23:00 London time (GMT) on 31 January 2020, with a withdrawal agreement in place.

 Advocates in other countries for withdrawal

 Several states have political parties represented in national assemblies or the European Parliament that advocate withdrawal from the EU.

 As of 2024, no country other than the United Kingdom has voted on whether to withdraw from the EU.
 Political parties criticizing the federative trend of the European Union and advocating withdrawal have gained prominence in several member states since the European Parliament election in 2014, similarly to the rise of UKIP in the United Kingdom.
 The EU Exit Index, which measures the risk of member states leaving the EU, shows that the UK was a clear outlier and no other state is likely to leave the EU in the foreseeable future.

+Austria

+In July 2001, the Austrian parliament debated a call by Aktion EU-Austritt to hold a referendum on taking Austria out of the EU.
+Aktion EU-Austritt collected over 100,000 signatures demanding a referendum.
+According to Austrian law, the issue has to go before parliament if at least 100,000 signatures are collected.
+The government was not obliged to hold a referendum and ultimately one was not held, primarily because withdrawal from the EU was not supported by any parliamentary party.

+In 2015, the Austrian parliament debated the issue again after a further action collected more than the 100'000 signatures required.
+Again, no referendum was held, mainly because withdrawal from the EU was again not supported by any parliamentary party.